HenrikBengtsson/future/revdep/problems.md

 *   checking package dependencies ...
 NOTE
     ```
-    Package suggested but not available for checking: ‘loomR’
+    Packages suggested but not available for checking: 'loomR', 'hdf5r'
-    ```

-*   checking installed package size ...
-NOTE
-    ```
-      installed size is 10.5Mb
-      sub-directories of 1Mb or more:
-        libs   9.0Mb
     ```

 # shinyrecap